ubc-cirrus-lab/caribou/docs/design.md

   - Remaining free tier at region (invocation/execution).
   - Provider level Ingress/Egress Costs (Only for transmission between providers).

-The "provider_at_region_table" is responsible for managing region specific information.
+The "provider_region_table" is responsible for managing region specific information.
 The keys and information stored in this table are as follows:
 - Key: `<provider_unique_id>:<region_name>`
 - Values:
   - Execution Cost for each configuration (or services).
   - Electricity-related information (PUE, CFE).
   - Average Memory and CPU compute power.

-The "provider_from_region_to_region_table" is responsible for information that varies when moving from one region to another.
-The keys and information stored in this table are as follows:
-- Key: From Region `<provider_unique_id>:<region_name>`
-- Values:
   - To Region `<provider_unique_id>:<region_name>`
     - Region-to-region specific ingress/egress cost.